cadbox1/react-monorepo-2020/README.md

-# React App 2020
+# React Monorepo 2020

-React App 2020 is a demonstration of some of my favourite tools and patterns for React in 2020.
+React Monorepo 2020 is a demonstration of some of my favourite tools and patterns for React in 2020 in a Monorep.

+This is based on my non-monorepo app, (React App 2020)[https://github.com/cadbox1/react-app-2020], which I strongly recommend starting with.
+You can scale a single app a long way before even thinking about a Monorepo.

 ## 🚀 Demo